zonneplan/KiBot/README.md

 * PDF (Portable Document Format)
   * Type: `pdf`
-  * Description: Exports the PCB to the most common exhange format.
+  * Description: Exports the PCB to the most common exchange format.
 Suitable for printing.
                  Note that this output isn't the best for documating your project.
                  This output is what you get from the File/Plot menu in pcbnew.
   * Valid keys: